Quick Overview

 These conditions or treatments are excluded from a health insurance policy only for a specific period.
 The list includes:

-1) Specific illnesses such as hernia or cataract with a waiting period of 1-2 year
+- Specific Illnesses: Conditions such as hernia or cataract with a waiting period of 1-2 year

-2) Pre-existing conditions like diabetes, asthma, or hypertension with a waiting period of 1-3 years
+- Pre-existing conditions: Diseases like diabetes, asthma, or hypertension with a waiting period of 1-3 years

-3) Childbirth, voluntary abortions, and other expenses (unless the policy includes maternity cover either inbuilt or via a rider).
+- Childbirth, Voluntary Abortions, and Other Expenses (unless the policy includes maternity cover either inbuilt or via a rider).
 It usually comes with a waiting period of 9 months to 4 years before claims are accepted.

-4) Hospitalizations won’t be covered for the first 30 days of the policy unless it’s an accident (which are covered from day 1).
+- Any Hospitalizations won’t be covered for the first 30 days of the policy unless it’s an Accidental Hospitalisation (which are covered from day 1).

 How Can Health Insurance Riders Override Exclusions?